paulczar/ci-demo/blog.md

 Deploying an application with Deis is incredibly simple:

-1. First you use `deis create` to create an application (oan success the Deis CLI will add a remote git endpoint).
+1. First you use `deis create` to create an application (on success the Deis CLI will add a remote git endpoint).
 2. Then you run `git push deis master` which pushes your code and triggers Deis to build and deploy your application.

 ```